 Temperament

 Singapuras are known for their affectionate and loving nature.
 They form deep bonds with their human families and often become attached to a particular person.
 These cats enjoy being the center of attention and love cuddling.
-They are often described as “velcro cats” because they like to be near their owners all the time.
+They’re often described as “velcro cats” because they like to be near their owners all the time.

 Exercise needs